Penicillin G Procaine

 Hypersensitivity reactions with first dose, injection site reactions, mental status post injection, periodic renal and hematologic function tests with prolonged therapy.

-Adverse events have not been observed in animal reproduction studies.
-Penicillin crosses the placenta and distributes into amniotic fluid.
 Maternal use of penicillins has generally not resulted in an increased risk of adverse fetal effects.